 The violent extremist movement inspired by the events of January 6 will rank as one of the great challenges of the Biden presidency.
 Diminishing the strength of this movement will require disentangling isolated, angry Trump supporters from the much smaller core of extremists who seek to do Americans harm.
 It will require sapping the January 6 attack of its myth-making potential and to ensure that it is viewed, rightly, as a national embarrassment.
 Most of all, it will require confronting the pundits and conspiracy theorists who will seek to boost the far-right extremist movement in a grasping bid to retain their relevancy.

 This work must begin immediately.
 The stakes were high before.
 They are higher now.

-This article was first published by Atlantic Council’s Digital Forensic Research Lab.
 The DFRLab team in Cape Town works in partnership with Code for Africa.

 Support The Elephant.

 The Elephant is helping to build a truly public platform, while producing consistent, quality investigations, opinions and analysis.
 The Elephant cannot survive and grow without your participation.
 Now, more than ever, it is vital for The Elephant to reach as many people as possible.

 Your support helps protect The Elephant's independence and it means we can continue keeping the democratic space free, open and robust.
 Every contribution, however big or small, is so valuable for our collective future.

 How Bureaucracy Is Locking Kenya Out of Transshipment Business